johannschopplich/kirby-vue3-starterkit/README.md

 Then, visit the panel and add new languages by your liking.
 The Panel **automatically renames all existing content** and file meta data files and includes the language extension.

 Language data is provided by the global `site` object, which can be accessed via the `useSite()` hook.

-### Service Worker

-To enable the **service worker** which precaches essential assets and page API calls for offline capability, set:

-- `VITE_SERVICE_WORKER` to `true`

-> ⚠️ Don't change the `CONTENT_API_SLUG` once you deployed your app publicly and thus a service worker is installed on clients.
-Otherwise fetch requests will fail and a blank page will show until the new service worker is activated, which then is only possible by closing the tab/PWA.

 ### Stale-While-Revalidating